jiahualihuanahuan/Production-Summary-in-SQL/README.md

 ## WHERE statement
 WHERE statement is used to narrow down the only time period and work order to be shown.

+## AS command / aliase command
+AS command is used to give a table, or a column in a table, a temporary name which makes the query more readable.